microsoft/TypeScript-Handbook/pages/Interfaces.md

 Since `squareOptions` won't undergo excess property checks, the compiler won't give you an error.

+One final way to get around the check is to add an index signature if you are sure that the object will *always* have properties with unknown names.
+We'll discuss index signatures in a bit.

 Keep in mind that for simple code like above, you probably shouldn't be trying to "get around" these checks.
 For more complex object literals that have methods and hold state, you might need to keep these techniques in mind, but a majority of excess property errors are actually bugs.
 That means if you're running into excess property checking problems for something like option bags, you might need to revise some of your type declarations.